NicolasCaous/InsightSoftwareAssignment/README.md

 - HTML, CSS and vanilla JS for the FE;
 - Typescript for the BE;
 - socket.io for connecting the FE with the BE;

+# Possible improvements

+- Decouple networking from game logic in the backend.
+Currently, there is no need for that since the game logic is really simple.
+However, if this were a real project that would be expected to be continuously updated, decoupling is crucial to keep technical debt low.
+- There is no need to send the amount of data currently being sent between the client and the server.
+There is certainly room for improvement to better the performance of the network.
+- "Immediate Mode" layout is heavy on the CPU.
+Using a Retained mode should be a performance improvement.